Shaoquett Moselmane: Political career

 and in June 2014, he launched the National Indigenous Human Rights Awards.

 In May 2017, Moselmane and two other Labor MPs voted with the Shooters, Fishers and Farmers Party, the Liberal Party and National Party to defeat a bill to decriminalise abortion in the state.

 On 7 May 2019, Shaoquett Moselmane was elected as Assistant President of the NSW Legislative Council.
-He lost lost Labor preselection at the 2023 New South Wales state election.
+He lost Labor preselection at the 2023 New South Wales state election.

 Controversy

 Palestine and Israel

 In March 2013, Moselmane made a parliamentary speech in which he described Gaza as "the world's largest open-air prison camp" and praised resistance groups who fought against the Israeli occupation in Lebanon, comparing them to resistance against Nazi Germany.
 Israeli media said that his speech had "sparked uproar".
 Also in 2013, Moselmane made a speech in support of a motion by students at the University of Sydney asking the university to boycott the Israeli university Technion.
 Labor leader John Robertson said Moselmane's views were "not in accordance with Labor policy".
 In 2017 Moselmane retweeted former Ku Klux Klan leader David Duke.
 Labor MP Walt Secord, a member of the NSW Parliament's Friends of Israel group, also criticised the boycott proposal.
 The Australasian Muslim Times criticised the "witch-hunt by pro-Israel lobbyists because of [Moselmane's] proactive support for justice to Palestinians and South Lebanese against Israeli aggression".